 A blood test is when a sample of blood is taken for testing in a laboratory.
 Blood tests have a wide range of uses and are one of the most common types of medical test.
 For example, a blood test can be used to:

-A blood test usually involves the phlebotomist taking a blood sample from a blood vessel in your arm. and the usual place for a sample is the inside of the elbow or wrist, where the veins are relatively close to the surface.
+A blood test usually involves the Healthcare Assistant (HCA) taking a blood sample from a blood vessel in your arm.
 Blood samples from children are most commonly taken from the back of the hand.
-The child's hand will be anaesthetised (numbed) with a special cream before the sample is taken.
+The child's hand will be numbed with a special cream before the sample is taken.

 Urine Samples: Please give all urine samples to Reception before 11am.
 If any specimens are delivered after this time, the notification of your results will not be until the next working day.